-This Board Charter sets out composition, roles and responsibilities and processes of the Board of Directors (“Board").
+This Board Charter sets out composition, roles and responsibilities of the Board of Directors (“Board”), Board Committees and individual directors, and matters reserved for the Board.
 It provides an overview of how the Board leads by strategic guidance and effective oversight of management.
-It also sets out the delegation of authority by the Board to various committees to ensure the Board members in performing their responsibilities on behalf of the Group would act in the best interests of all stakeholders.
+It also sets out the delegation of authority by the Board to various committees to ensure the Board members in performing their duties and responsibilities on behalf of the Group would act in the best interests of all stakeholders.

 In addition, this Board Charter also outlines the core principles of corporate governance to which the Company ascribes.